 Conflict is dynamic and changes over time due to changes in the macro and micro environmental landscapes.
-As two or more parties strive to achieve set goals and also implement operational changes that suit the changes in the external and internal environments conflict is bound to occur.
-The volatile, ambiguous and ever-changing business environment demands that organisations irrespective of size and type, change their orientation towards conflict management to become more inclined to embracing more proactive strategies as opposed to the reactive strategies.
+As two or more parties strive to achieve set goals and alsoimplement operational changes that suit the changes in theexternal and internal environments conflict is bound to occur.
+The volatile, ambiguous and ever-changing business environment demands that organisations irrespective of size and type, change their orientation towards conflict managementto becomemore inclined to embracing more proactive strategies as opposed to the reactive strategies.
 Strategies and tactics of recognising and resolving conflict amongst employees quickly need to be put in place so as to reduce the diverse possible effects of conflict.
-All members of any organisation need to have ways of keeping conflict to a minimum level and resolve all forms of conflicts before they ‘hatch eggs’ of organisational disorder.
+All members of any organisation need to have ways of keeping conflict to a minimum level and resolve all forms of conflicts beforethey ‘hatch eggs’ of organisational disorder.

 DEFINITION OF ORGANISATIONAL CONFLICT